DarthJDG/NumGuess/GUIDELINES.md

 If the guess is correct, the message showing the number of tries should use the correct plural and singular forms, i.e. *"2 tries"* and *"1 try"*.

-Should the player choose to play again, a new random number must be generated within the same limits and gameplay starts with the first guess prompt after an empty line.
+Should the player choose to play again, a new random number must be generated within the same limits and gameplay starts with the *"Guess my number..."* message after an empty line.

 ## Variable names